MatchDiffusion:

 MatchDiffusion

 Given two prompts (\(\rho'\), \(\rho''\)) describing different scenes, our goal is to generate a pair of videos (\(x'\), \(x''\)) that adhere to their respective conditions while remaining visually cohesive for match-cut transitions.
-The two videos can be combined in a match-cut, for instance, by joining the first half of \(x'\) with the second half of \(x''\).
+The two videos can be combined in a match-cut, for instance, by joining the first half of (\(x'\)) with the second half of (\(x''\)) via a Straight Cut, Alpha Blending, Flickering between them, among other editorial options.
 This approach enables a smooth transition between different semantic scenes while preserving consistent visual characteristics.
 Previous works have observed how diffusion models inherently establish general structure and color patterns in early denoising stages, with finer details and prompt-specific textures emerging in later stages.

 We build on this property to generate videos amenable for match-cuts.
 In particular, we propose MatchDiffusion, a two-stage training-free pipeline comprising: (1) Joint Diffusion, where we set up a shared visual structure based on both prompts, followed by (2) Disjoint Diffusion, where each video independently develops the semantics corresponding to its prompt.